ivango17/ivango17/README.md

 <h1 align="center">Hi 👋, I'm Ian VanGordon</h1>
-- 🔭 I’m currently working on solving Rosalind challenges
+- 🔭 I’m currently working working on my Master of Science at University of Oregon

-- 🌱 I’m currently learning **python and C++**
+- 🌱 I’m currently learning **Python and R**

-- 👯 I’m looking to collaborate on **data-science projects**

-- 🤝 I’m looking for help with **developing my coding skills and applying them to real-world data-science problems**

 - 💬 Ask me about **how to start coding**